Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 damage equal to 1d10 eight-sided dice.
 One in ten thunderstorms is accompanied by a tornado (see below).

+### Powerful Storms
-**Powerful Storms:** Very high winds and torrential precipitation reduce visibility to zero, making Spot, Search, and Listen checks and all ranged weapon attacks impossible.
+Very high winds and torrential precipitation reduce visibility to zero, making Spot, Search, and Listen checks and all ranged weapon attacks impossible.
 Unprotected flames are automatically extinguished, and protected flames have a 75% chance of being doused.